|

 men, men at arms and at least 3000 armoured English knights.
 The

-Scots under Robert de Bruis numbered less than half the English
+Scots under Robert de Brus numbered less than half the English

 army, composed mostly of spearmen.
-De Bruis positioned his men
+De Brus positioned his men

 and knights between two woodlands to protect their flanks and the